davidleonm/devops-tools/README.md

 ## License
 Use this code as you wish!
+Totally free to be copied/pasted.